top of page

 Original Sketch subsequently rejected

-Developing the Composition for a Miniature Schnauzer Portrait.
+Developing the Composition for a Miniature Schnauzer Portrait

-I played around with various sketches before deciding on the composition.
-I had so few reference images to go on, and as I had never drawn a Schnauzer before, I had to rely on Google for some background research into the breed.
-In the end I decided to crop the original image to little more than a head shot therefore minimising the composition.
-Having studied various images of Schnuazers it became clear that the Snout, Eyebrows and Moustache are what make them distinctive.
-Marvin is a real character with a fantastic personality and a very distinctive face.
-So that’s what I decided to concentrate upon.
-I was also conscious that a white background paper was not going to give the contrasts I needed to make his eyebrows and moustache pop.
+Having studied various images of Schnauzers, it became clear that the snout, eyebrows, and mustache are what make them distinctive.
+Marvin is a real character with a fantastic personality and a very unique face.
+So, that’s what I decided to concentrate on.
+I was also aware that a white background wouldn’t provide the contrasts needed to make his eyebrows and mustache pop.

 Background Research

-The Miniature Schnauzer, which I believe Marvin to be, originated in Germany in the late nineteenth century.
-It may have been developed from the smallest specimens of the Standard Schnauzer or cross bred with a miniature poodle or similar.
-Composition decided it was now about the medium.
+Originating in Germany in the 14th century, the Schnauzer name comes from the German word for snout, which colloquially means mustache.
+The Miniature Schnauzer, which I believe Marvin to be, originated in Germany in the late 19th century.
+It may have been developed from the smallest specimens of the Standard Schnauzer or crossbred with a miniature poodle or similar.
+With the composition decided, it was now time to focus on the medium.

-Choosing Pastel Pencil and Paper for dog portraits
+Choosing Pastel Pencil and Paper for Dog Portraits

 Choice of medium Pastel and Fabriano Paper for Marvin

-Pro Tip before using Zestit to blend
+Pro Tip Before Using Zestit to Blend

 A collage of some of the tools used to produce a pastel pencil portrait

-Thankfully he had and therefore if you have not used Zestit before he has several video tutorials on his web site worth watching.
-You may need to join his art class but it’s very competitively priced and an ideal start if you are new to pastel pencils.
+I had never used Zestit until the last few pieces of pastel art.
+Like most artists, I did a search on YouTube.
+After skipping through the usual candy-floss blogs, I decided to see if Colin Bradley, an early mentor of Faber-Castell, had started using it as well.
+Thankfully, he had!
+If you haven’t used Zestit before, he has several video tutorials on his website worth watching.
+You may need to join his art class, but it’s very competitively priced and an ideal start if you are new to pastel pencils.

 Blending Tips with Zestit